redpony/cmu-mt-11731/hw1.md

 ## Ground Rules

  * You may work in independently or in groups of up to three students, under these conditions:
-    * You must notify us by posting a public note to piazza including the e-mails of everyone who will be working in the group.
+    * You must notify us by posting a public note to Piazza including the e-mails of everyone who will be working in the group.
     * Everyone in the group will receive the same grade on the assignment.
     * Once you have formed a group, you may **not** disband until the next homework.